Looking for some summer ethical clothing inspiration?

-Looking for some summer ethical clothing inspiration?
-I’ve put together a list of lovely ethical pieces that have caught my eye lately with summer sun, lazy days, and exploring in mind.
+I’ve got summer sun, lazy days, and exploring in mind.
+As such, I’ve put together a list of lovely ethical pieces from some of my favourite ethical clothing brands that have caught my eye lately.
 Call it my fantasy fairtrade shopping list if you will!

 People Tree top* (£45) – a simple classic for summer days.

 Lotta From Stockholm clogs (£56.50) – a stylish sandal upgrade.